com-480-data-visualization/project-2023-dunkdata/README.md

 * There are hardly any missing values in the RAPTOR datasets.
 This is because a player either plays in a season, in which case all the stats for that particular season are calculated, or they don't play, in which case there is no entry for that player for that year.

-* The player with the highest total RAPTOR SCORE at a given team has been Stephen Curry at GSW with a cumulative RAPTOR score of 136.80
+* The player with the highest total RAPTOR SCORE at a given team has been Stephen Curry at GSW with a cumulative RAPTOR score of 136.80.

-* The player with the largest difference between total RAPTOR score is Alize Johnson, with 99.09 at IND and -12.72 at CHI
+* The player with the largest difference between total RAPTOR score is Alize Johnson, with 99.09 at IND and -12.72 at CHI.

 #### EDA on nba-forecast dataset